Julius Adolph Stöckhardt

 Julius Adolph Stöckhardt (4 January 1809 - 1 June 1886) was a German agricultural chemist.
 He is mostly recognized for his work on fertilizers, fume damage of plants and his book Die Schule der Chemie (School of Chemistry), which was translated into 14 languages.
 His 500 lectures and over 500 publications helped to establish agricultural chemistry in Germany.

 Life

-Stöckhardt was born in Röhrsdorf near Meißen on 4 January 1809 as son of a preacher.
-He was apprentice in a pharmacy from 1824 to 1828, studied at the University of Berlin, and obtained his Ph.D. from the University of Leipzig in 1837.

-He worked at a mineral water factory from 1835 till he received a position at the Königlichen Gewerbeschule in Chemnitz (Royal Saxon Industrial School) in 1838.
+Stöckhardt was born in Röhrsdorf near Meißen on 4 January 1809 as son of preacher Christian Gottlieb Stöckhardt.
+He studied Latin at school and then became an apprentice in a pharmacy in Liebenwerda from 1824 to 1828.
+He then studied at the University of Berlin, and worked at a pharmacy in Potsdam.
+He attended lectures of Eilhard Mitscherlisch, Heinrich Friedrich Link, Friedrich Hermbstädt and Henrik Steffens among others.
+He passed the Prussian examination for pharmacists and then travelled around Europe in 1834, meeting and interacting with Faraday, Gay Lussac and Jean-Baptiste Dumas.
+He then worked at Friedrich A. Struve's mineral water factory from 1835.
+Following this he taught natural sciences at Blochmann's school in Dresden and obtained a Ph.D. from the University of Leipzig in 1837 with a dissertation on the teaching of natural sciences.
+He received a position at the Königlichen Gewerbeschule in Chemnitz (Royal Saxon Industrial School) in 1838.
 In 1846 he became a member of Dresden's scientific society ISIS, led by Ludwig Reichenbach.